 Popular Running Shoe Comparisons

 The On Cloudboom Strike is a super shoe that prioritizes cushioning more than most race-day options, aiming to preserve leg freshness in the later miles of a marathon.
 This design choice means it sacrifices some energy return and firmness, making it feel slightly less aggressive than competitors like the adidas Adizero Adios Pro 4.
-A key distinguishing feature is its thick insole, known as the Bounceboard, which enhances underfoot protection, adding to its overall comfort.
+The Cloudboom Strike's geometry is closest to the Under Armour Velociti Elite 3, but On's cushioning holds up better over the marathon distance.
+A key distinguishing feature of this shoe is its thick insole, the Bounceboard, which enhances underfoot protection and adds to its overall comfort.
 If you're looking for another very cushioned super shoe, check out the Mizuno Wave Rebellion Pro 3, which features a unique design optimized for midfoot strikers.

 Within On's lineup, this shoe sits above the On Cloudboom Echo 3, another super shoe that's more geared toward shorter distances and is closer to the ground.
-The On Cloudboom Zone features premium foam but lacks a plate, making it a different type of performance option better suited for interval workouts and uptempo efforts rather than full race-day performance.
+The On Cloudboom Zone features premium foam but lacks a plate, making it a different type of performance option better suited to interval workouts and uptempo efforts than to full race-day performance.
 A more approachable race-day shoe is the On Cloudboom Max, which has a plastic plate and a layer of the Helion HF above a denser, more stable TPEE carrier foam.
-On also offers daily trainers for easier-paced miles like the On Cloudsurfer 2 and On Cloudmonster 2.
-There's also the On Cloudmonster Hyper, which is a training shoe with a dual-layer midsole, including a premium, PEBA-based foam.
+On also offers daily trainers for easier-paced miles, like the On Cloudsurfer 2 and On Cloudmonster 2.
+There's also the On Cloudmonster Hyper, a training shoe with a dual-layer midsole featuring a premium PEBA-based foam.

-For more options, check out our recommendations for the best running shoes to find the perfect pair.
+For more options, check out our recommendations for the best running shoes and for the best On running shoes to find the perfect pair.

 The Nike Alphafly 3 and the On Cloudboom Strike are two high-performance racing shoes designed for serious runners, both tailored for marathon distances, but they excel in different ways.
 The Nike shoe has marginally better energy return and lateral stability.
 Its design prioritizes efficiency, making it a top choice for runners seeking an aggressive race-focused shoe.
 In contrast, the On focuses on a more cushioned ride, particularly in the forefoot area.
 It provides a softer landing experience, benefiting runners looking to reduce impact stress during races.
 While it may not offer the same explosive toe-off as the Nike, it delivers a well-balanced ride that's particularly effective for maintaining comfort and performance over the full marathon distance.